timoxley/get/Readme.md

 # get

-Create functions for use with map, reduce, filter, etc. that get object properties without need of anonymous wrappers.
+Create functions for use with functional methods like  `map`, `reduce`, `filter`, etc. that get object properties without need of anonymous wrappers.

 ### Convoluted description:
 Takes a property name, `prop` along with any number of additional